Freedom Flotilla Frequently Asked Questions

 When you stop at ports, do local people participate?

 Yes.
 We will stop at a number of ports and in most of these there will be public outreach events.
+Here is information on the first event for Children of Gaza flotilla.
 Please contact the campaign nearest to you for details of how you can get involved.
 See some examples of port stops from 2018.

 Do the Flotilla boats take aid to Gaza?